astro4dev/OAD-Data-Science-Toolkit/Teaching Materials/Programming/Python/Assessments/Pre-assessment.md

 ### Q8 - What error occurs when you execute: apple = banana?

 a) No error.
-Apple is asigned the variable banana.
+Apple is assigned the variable banana.
 b) ValueErrror
 c) SyntaxError
 d) NameError